u16052642/thrive_erp_documentation/documentation-16.0/content/contributing/documentation.rst

                $ git push -u dev {CURRENT_BRANCH}-explain-pricelists

-         If you work at Odoo, push your changes directly to the main codebase whose remote alias is `origin`.
+         If you work at Thrive Bureau ERP, push your changes directly to the main codebase whose remote alias is `origin`.

          .. example::